leomccormack/sparta-site/content/docs/plugins/sparta-suite.md

 A frequency-dependent Ambisonic decoder for loudspeakers.
 The loudspeaker directions can be user-specified for up to 64 channels, or alternatively presets for popular 2D and 3D set-ups can be selected.
 For headphone reproduction, the loudspeaker audio is convolved with interpolated HRTFs for each loudspeaker direction (i.e. virtual loudspeaker decoding).
 The plug-in also permits importing custom HRIRs via the SOFA standard.

-The plug-in employs a dual decoding approach, whereby different decoder settings may be selected for the low and high frequencies; the cross-over frequency may be dictated by the user.
+The plug-in employs a dual decoding approach, whereby different decoder settings may be selected for the low and high frequencies, and this cross-over frequency may be dictated by the user.
 Several ambisonic decoders have been integrated, including the All-Round Ambisonic Decoder (AllRAD) [1] and Energy-Preserving Ambisonic Decoder (EPAD) [2].
 The popular max-rE weighting/spatial-tapering [1] may also be enabled for either decoder.
-Furthermore, in the case of non-ideal Ambisonic signals as input (i.e. those derived from physical/simulated microphone arrays), the decoding order may be specified for the appropriate frequency ranges; energy-preserving (EP) or amplitude-preserving (AP) normalisation is used to maintain consistent loudness between different decoding orders.
-This feature may, of course, also be used creatively.
+Furthermore, in the case of non-ideal Ambisonic signals as input (i.e. those derived from physical/simulated microphone arrays), the decoding order may be specified for the appropriate frequency ranges; where energy-preserving (EP) or amplitude-preserving (AP) normalisation is used to maintain consistent loudness between different decoding orders.
+This feature may also be used creatively.

-Note that when the loudspeakers are uniformly distributed (e.g. a t-design), the included decoding approaches, except for AllRAD, all become equivalent.
+Note that when the loudspeakers are uniformly distributed (e.g. a t-design), all of the included decoding approaches, except for AllRAD, become equivalent.
 The benefits of the Mode-Matching decoding (MMD), AllRAD and EPAD approaches may be observed for non-uniform arrangements (22.x for example).

 This plug-in was developed by Leo McCormack and Archontis Politis.